-Ammonia is not a significant source of pollution in this watershed.
-There are no segments of the Lower Wabash River currently appearing on Indiana's 303(d) list for impairment due to ammonia contamination.
+Ammonia is not a significant source of pollution in the watershed.
+No segments of the Middle Wabash-Busseron watershed currently appear on the Indiana 303(d) list for impairment due to ammonia

 Pesticides

 Pesticides include a broad array of chemicals used to control plant growth (herbicides), insects (insecticides), fungi (fungicides), and other organisms.
 Pesticides enter surface waters primarily through nonpoint source runoff from agricultural lands and urban areas.
 While some pesticides undergo biological degradation by soil and water bacteria, others are very resistant to degradation.
 Such nonbiodegradable compounds may become "fixed" or bound to clay particles and organic matter in the soil, making them less available.
 However, many pesticides are not permanently fixed by the soil.
 Instead they collect on plant surfaces and enter the food chain, eventually accumulating in wildlife such as fish and birds.
 Many pesticides have been found to negatively affect both humans and wildlife by damaging the nervous, endocrine, and reproductive systems or causing cancer (Kormondy 1996).